han-shanshan/cs222_20fall/report/project1.md

-3. Page Format
+### 3. Page Format
-- Show your page format design
+- Show your page format design.

   1) PagedFileManager class: handle the file creation, deletion, opening, and closing.
       - RC createFile (const string &fileName): create an empty file with a name of fileName.